A fun fiction for friends!

 Cam felt sick to her stomach.
 Somehow Jackie had her claws back into the cowboy.
 All the unformed hopes burst like a child's soap bubble.
 Now more than ever, she felt guilty for all his parents had done for her opening their arms and home to her.
 Jackie still had the power to make it all turn into one ugly mess.
 Cam practically could see a twister coming down out of the dark clouds in her mind.
 She was about to be devastated, flattened, smashed to smithereens.

 A few days later, it did get worse, just not in the way she expected.
 She felt her phone vibrate in her pocket at work, but did not look at the message until her break time.
-It was her mother which worried her because Cam was the one who usually called.
+It was her mother which worried her because Cam was the one who usually called her.
 Something must be wrong.

 "Hi, mom.
 Is everything alright?"

 "Yes, and no. I'll just tell it to you straight.
 I'm getting remarried and I need you to come get Eloise.
 He doesn't want her here."

 "Mom?
 This is your third marriage.
 Are you sure?
 And who wouldn't want such a sweet thing?
 He must not be a very nice person."
 Cam could feel anger surge through her from the soles of her feet until it prickled her scalp.
 She didn't know where her mom found these losers.

 "Camille, it's not for you to say.
 Besides, at my age it isn't easy to keep up with a toddler."
 Then her mother started crying, "You know I love her, don't you Camie?
 But you are her legal guardian, not me.
 You are the one who promised to raise her if Joni couldn't, not me."